KaiSuomi-hub/2021/README.md

 2. Create content type specification/sub category
    "Software Development", "Service Design",  "eCommerce"
 3. Populate db with faux data // Automatically import/export data along the theme
+6. In the listing show
+   1. <b>Name of study</b>   CHECK
+   2. <b>Time of posting</b><i>d.m.yyyy	j.n.Y	7.1.1970</i> CHECK
+   3. <p>Excerpt of 20 words</p> CHECK
+   4. <b>Read more-link</b> CHECK
+   5. If the post has a horizontal picture it is shown CHECK
+   6. If the post is in several subcategories they are shown edit.
+Show  _ALL_ subcategories 😂CHECK
+7. Make the subtheme clean and well organized

+8. Separate the the card from index to it's own card.php element